mypreview/woo-additional-terms/readme.txt

 1. Additional terms and condition checkbox on the WooCommerce checkout page.
 2. Validation error notice appears if the checkbox is not checked.
 3. Plugin settings page.
+4. Add the Additional terms block inside the WooCommerce checkout block.
+5. Display the Additional terms checkbox in the checkout.

 == Changelog ==
 = 1.5.0 =